Hello and welcome to our guide on how to crush your nursing application for your dream program.

 Mention your general education goals and what you want to achieve when you gain your enrollment.

 You can ask current students of the course what they like about what they are learning to help you flesh out why this particular nursing course is perfect for you.

-2. Explain your personal motivation for entering the field of nursing.
+2. Explain your motivation for entering the field of nursing

-These are the questions that you need to answer as you explain why you pursuing a nursing career and the healthcare field in general.
+These are the questions you need to answer as you explain why you are pursuing a nursing career and the healthcare field.

 Ensure that the reader of your essay understands your motivations and sees that you are serious about pursuing this career path.